MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_02_Administering_local_systems_using_PowerShell.md

     - Physical path: The folder that you previously created
     - Binding information: The current IP address of **LON-SVR1** using port **8080**

 1. Open the website in Internet Explorer by using the IP address and port **8080**, and then verify that the site is using the provided settings.
 Internet Explorer will display an error message that a document hasn't been configured for the URL.
-The error message details give the physical path of the site, which should be **C:\\inetpub\\wwwroot\\london**.
+The error message details give the physical path of the site, which should be **C:\\inetpub\\wwwroot\\London**.

 ### Exercise 3 results